AdobeDocs/app-builder/guides/deployment.md

 If you do not own a [Runtime](https://github.com/AdobeDocs/adobeio-runtime) namespace, please [request trial access]().

-The [Settup Requirements](../getting_started/setup.md) documentation should also be checked before trying out the deployment scenarios described below.
+The [Setup Requirements](../getting_started/setup.md) documentation should also be checked before trying out the deployment scenarios described below.

 # Deployment Scenarios